danwallach/github-classroom-utils/README.md

 - https://github.com/osteele/multiclone - another repo cloning tool, written in Golang

 - https://github.com/konzy/mass_clone - there are many forks of this, some with additional features

+## Recent Updates
+* (8/27/2021 by S. Wong) Added new functions to invite users to organizations and teams as well as to print out the teams in an organization and the members of a given team.